Whether you’re pregnant, are thinking about having a baby, or already have children, we will help you find the right care, support, and resources.

 To explore how to have a healthy pregnancy, click here.

-For tips on how to have a healthy teen pregnanacy, visit the American Pregnancy Asociation.
+For tips on how to have a healthy teen pregnancy, visit the American Pregnancy Association.
 Additionaly, for suggestions on how to share the news with your loved ones and additional resources, click here.

 If your teenage child is expecting, you can play a big role in supporting a healthy teenage pregnancy.
 Pregnant and parenting teens often face a mutltitude of challenges, ensuring that adolescent parents receive adequate social, emotional, medical, and academic support is essential to the parent and the baby’s future.